Monster House (film): Reception and legacy

 However, the film was not without its detractors.
 Frank Lovece of Film Journal International praised director Gil Kenan as "a talent to watch" but berated the "internal logic [that] keeps changing....
 D.J.'s parents are away, and the house doesn't turn monstrous in front of his teenage babysitter, Zee.
 But it does turn monstrous in front of her boyfriend, Bones.
 It doesn't turn monstrous in front of the town's two cops until, in another scene, it does."
 In a dismissive review, Todd McCarthy of Variety wrote: "Alert 'Harry Potter' fans will notice the script shamelessly lifts the prime personality traits of J. K. Rowling's three most important young characters for its lead trio: Tall, dark-haired, serious-minded DJ is Harry, semi-dufus Chowder is Ron and their new cohort, smarty-pants prep school redhead Jenny (Spencer Locke), is Hermione.... it is a theme-park ride, with shocks and jolts provided with reliable regularity.
 Across 90 minutes, however, the experience is desensitizing and dispiriting and far too insistent."

+In 2010, Canadian author Kelly Oxford wrote on her Tumblr blog that her 7-year-old daughter Salinger had nightmares after watching the film.
+She stated that she half-jokingly wrote to screenwriter Dan Harmon: "It's been 3 nights of her waking up crying and I totally blame you.
+You should come over and rationalize the entire thing to her.
+Okay, maybe you could just write her a note because she doesn't believe I know the creator of her nightmares."
+Harmon personally responded with a letter to the young fan expressing his disatisfaction with the decision to add the Constance backstory to the film's plot, and criticizing Gil Kenan and Steven Spielberg, calling them a "hack" and a "moron", respectively (although he later clarified he was just venting, and did not really mean the latter).
+The staff of Cracked.com included the letter in the site's list of "4 Strange, Revealing Fanmail Replies From Famous People", where they wrote: "That's... actually a very concise and kid-friendly explanation of how modern Hollywood works.
+Bravo, Dan Harmon!"